 8. Wear the right shoes

 It goes without saying that the right shoes will make all the difference to the comfort and appearance of your feet.
 However, if you are suffering from bunions, you want to pay even closer attention to the shoes you’re putting on because the wrong ones can inflame the symptoms and make healing take longer.
-Flat shoes are usually a lot kinder to the feet suffering bunions, and flat should with larger space for the toes are a really popular choice and we have a big range in the Starts at 60 Marketplace here.
+Flat shoes are usually a lot kinder to the feet suffering bunions, and flat should with larger space for the toes are a really popular choice.

 9. Wear a bunion protector that stays in place to limit rubbing